realA10001986/Flux-Capacitor/README.md

 If the device is inaccessible as a result of incorrect static IPs, wait until the Flux Capacitor has completed its startup sequence, then type \*123456OK on the IR remote; static IP data will be deleted and the device will return to DHCP after a reboot.

 If you have your FC, along with a Time Circuits Display, mounted in a car, see also [here](#car-setup).

-#### Power supply

-Since the LEDs of the FC draw considerable power, it is recommended to use a short cable with large wire diameters between the power supply and the FC, and to drive the FC at 12V.
-A long/thin cable, due to its resistance, might cause under-voltage and therefore problems like LEDs behaving erroneously or even crashes of the FC's CPU.

 ### The Config Portal